Sunday, June 15, 2025

 50mm f1.8 AIS

-s/n 2558598 - 2158745 (repair status)
+s/n 2558598 - 2158745 = CLA

 A little later, I bought a Nikon EM.
 I started to read up on the EM and found that Nikon was putting together cameras and lenses that were good economical choices for non-professional photographers.
 People that wanted a nice camera at a decent price.

-The Series E 50mm is the only 50mm lens I have in my kit.
-I would love to own the Nikkor 58mm f1.2 NOCT, one day I will but I’m honing in on a Nikkor 50mm f1.2.
-Until I can justify that my skill demands spending four times what I spent on the Series E 50mm, I’ll be using its F-mount compatibility to keep my self in check.
+Edit - I now own 2ea Series E, an AF-S Nikkor AF-S 50mm f1.8 G FXNikkor 50mm f1.4 AIS, and the Nikkor 50mm f1.2 AIS for a total of five, fifty millimeter lens, my most popular focal length.
+I would love to own the Nikkor 58mm f1.2 NOCT, one day… * Until I can justify that my skill demands spending 30 times what I spent on the Series E, I’ll be using the economy of it and the 50 ~ 1.2 to keep my self in check.

 ——————————